icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         Write a Makefile (refer to the profiling tutorial) and use `-O2` optimization (we will explore optimization levels more in HW4).

-    2. Report the total latency of your program in nanoseconds using `perf stat` (refer to {ref}`profiling/perf` section in the profiling tutorial) (1 line).
-Report the percentage of time each function (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`) takes in your program.
+    2. Report the percentage of time each function (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`) takes in your program.
+For this, you will need to use `gprof` (refer to {ref}`profiling/gprof` in the profiling tutorial).

     3. Report the latencies of 2a and 2b in cycles.
-Assume that each operation takes one clock cycle at 2.3 GHz.
+Assume that each operation takes one clock cycle at 4.7 GHz.

 3. **Analyze**
     1. Which function from {numref}`example-table-1` has the highest latency?
 (1 line)
-    2. Assuming that the innermost loop of the first `for` statement of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of the loop over `X`.
+    2. Assuming that `LOOP2`
+        of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of the loop over `X`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).

         Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `x[4*i]` is an index computation.
     3. Assuming that the operations in the DFG execute sequentially, count the total number of compute operations.
 Using this number, estimate the average latency in cycles of `Filter_horizontal`.
-Assume that each operation takes one clock cycle at 2.3 GHz.
+Assume that each operation takes one clock cycle at 4.7 GHz.

         ```{hint}
         This should be a simple calculation, and it won't necessarily match what you found in {numref}`example-table-1`; we'll be working on that